RealityMetaverse/ERC1155-Marketplace-with-Dynamic-Pricing/README.md

 ---
 ### Key Features
-#### 1. Oracle-less Price Updates
+#### 1. Uniswap TWAP
-The value of `QUOTE_TOKEN` for price conversion is calculated without the need for an external oracle or off-chain scripts to update `QUOTE_TOKEN` token value on-chain.
-The only thing the contract needs is a Uniswap pool featuring `BASE_TOKEN`/`QUOTE_TOKEN` pair to determine the rate by checking the `QUOTE_TOKEN` and `BASE_TOKEN` balances of the pool.
+The Contract uses the Uniswap protocol's Time-Weighted Average Price (TWAP) feature to determine the exchange rate.
+The only thing the contract needs is a Uniswap pool featuring `BASE_TOKEN`/`QUOTE_TOKEN` pair to determine the rate.
 It is enough to provide `dexPoolAddress` when `ERC1155Store` contract is deployed.

 #### 2. Stable Pricing
 The contract also features additional methods to ensure stable pricing under varying conditions.
 There are 3 distinct rate periods to manage price stability.